For today’s action call 866-259-4205

-January has arrived bringing with it the start of some very productive periods for offshore angling while the back country remains fast paced with the widest variety of sport fish to predators for the light tackle angler to pursue.
-It’s an awesome time to fish the prolific waters of Key West!
+January has arrived kicking off one of our most productive periods for offshore angling while the back country remains fast paced with the widest variety of sport fish to predators for the light tackle angler to pursue.
+It’s a great time to fish the waters of Key West!

-Our offshore fishing has kicked into high gear.
-The Sailfish are here!
-January is the beginning for one of our most productive time frames offshore which continues for months into the spring.
+Our offshore fishing has vastly improved.
+The iconic Sailfish bite is on and improves daily as we move closer to spawn time for these magnificent sport fish!
+January is also the real kick off for one of our most productive time frames offshore which continues for months into the spring.
 January is all about Kingfish action.
-Big “Smoker” Kingfish will be providing excellent action well offshore and occasionally nearer the reef.
+Big “Smoker” Kingfish continue providing excellent action well offshore and occasionally nearer the reef.
 The Mackerel family is here in huge numbers in general with quality size Cero and Spanish.
 January remains an excellent time to target the action packed Black Fin Tuna.
 There are few species of pelagic fish capable of the total chaos when a school of big Black Fin show up.
 We continue taking the solitary Wahoo during January.
-Soon as begin thinking the Mahi action is slow we will have a few days of great action fire up…there seems to always be a few Mahi around in our waters but in fairness to the angler…think of them as a wonderful bonus fish when they come in the boat during January.
+Soon as we begin thinking the Mahi action is slow we will have a few days of great action fire up…there seems to always be a few Mahi around in our waters but in fairness to the angler…think of them as a wonderful bonus fish when they come in the boat during January.
 The apex predators remain active with January being a good month for large Barracuda.
-We are moving into an exciting period for offshore however, we believe a ½ day charter still has some challenges with ever changing travel times between marina and fishing grounds.
-Best bet book at least the ¾ day (six hour trip) especially if you are a party of three or four or more.
+We are moving into an exciting period for offshore however, we believe a ½-day charter still has some challenges with ever changing travel times between marina and fishing grounds.
+Best bet book at least the ¾ day (six-hour trip) especially if you are a party of three or four or more.

 Reef & Wreck:

 January can bring winds therefore the waters on the reef verses further offshore will remain far more comfortable most days.
 This continues to be a good time for the angler with concerns about rough sea conditions to head out to the nearer shore wreck sites as well.
-The big Amberjack we refer to as a “reef donkey” remains active and ready to test the anglers resolve.
+The “reef donkey” remains active and ready to test the anglers resolve.
 Amberjack fishing remains good for January before slowing for a short period in February.
 The Cobia action continues to in the excellent range for the next few months.
 The Snapper family continues to produce and with January comes the Mutton!
 The Yellowtail and Mangrove numbers finally slow for January but only briefly as February arrives they both improve significantly.
-The Grouper family will usually not disappoint for January however the harvest of Grouper ends January 1 with the season now closed until May in Monroe County (all of the keys).
+The Grouper family will usually not disappoint for January however the harvest of Grouper ends January 1 with the season now closed until May in Monroe county (all of the keys).
 Our elusive Permit typically take a brief break during January.
-Always challenging, the Permit is a sought after sport fish and prized by anglers from around the planet but January is far from a stellar month to pursue them.
+Always challenging, the Permit is a sought-after sport fish and prized by anglers from around the planet, but January is far from a stellar month to pursue them.

-Always a fun and productive trip, the back country this time of year moves into an excellent time for fast paced action while targeting a very wide variety of species.
+Always a fun and productive trip the back country this time of year moves into an excellent time for fast paced action while targeting a very wide variety of species.
 Anglers will appreciate our calm, crystal clear waters.
-The overall population of fish in the back country has grown to massive proportions with several sport fish species, edible fish, and predators to target but also numerous schooling species have now arrived to provide non-stop action most days.
+The overall population of fish in the back country continues to grow with several sport fish species, edible fish, and predators to target but also numerous schooling species have now arrived to provide nonstop action most days.
 Just a few of the schooling species in our bays now are Trout and Pompano, Jacks, Lady Fish, Blue Runners, Grunts, Porgies…the list is nearly endless in January.
-A perfect trip for the hard core light tackle angler to the novice angler or the family or groups numbering up to 4 anglers.
+A perfect trip for the hard-core light tackle angler to the novice angler or the family or groups numbering up to 4 anglers.
 The back country is also a fly fishers dream come true with protection from the wind for casting and plentiful fish which will readily pursue a fly.

 Tarpon time is slow generally in the back country during January but on the given day the bonus Tarpon shows up.
 Remaining is our small resident population of juvenile Tarpon and the angler needs to keep in mind these fish are super sensitive to changing conditions and become very “hit or miss”.
 Some Tarpon are still here but we typically do not target them for the next few months.